guitorri/qucs-manual/README.md

 The document generation makes use of Sphinx and reStructured markup language.

-Based on the above data obtained automatically the *Quick Reference* and *Component Reference* sections of the manual are automatically created.
+Based on the above data obtained automatically the *Quick Reference*, *Component Reference* and *Categories Reference* sections of the manual are automatically created.

 The icons are copied into the `source` directory